MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Classes.md

     + FullyQualifiedErrorId : ExceptionWhenSetting
 ```

-For a complete list of available attributes, see
+For more information on available attributes, see
 [about_Functions_Advanced_Parameters][03].

 ## Inheritance in PowerShell classes